liamwh/next-error/README.md

 },
 {
     "key": "f8",
-    "command": "go-to-next-error.nextInFiles.warning",
+    "command": "next-error.nextInFiles.warning",
     "when": "editorFocus"
 }
 ```

 ## Related GitHub Issue

 https://github.com/microsoft/vscode/issues/105795.

 ## Known problems

 -   If there are multiple errors in the exact same location, only the first one will be displayed.
 -   Due to the limitations of the VSCode API, we use hovers for the `(Error, Warning)` commands.
-This behavior can be modified using the `go-to-next-error.multiSeverityHandlingMethod` configuration.
+This behavior can be modified using the `next-error.multiSeverityHandlingMethod` configuration.